EduardoN/azure-powershell/src/Media/Media/help/New-AzMediaService.md

 ## EXAMPLES

-### Example1: Create a media service with the primary storage account only
+### Example 1: Example1: Create a media service with the primary storage account only
 ```
 PS C:\># Variables
 ## Global